ravendesignsystem/rds/src/docs/about/index.md

 ---
 layout: docs
-subsite: dev
+subsite: about
-title: An Introduction to RDS
+title: About RDS
 content: true
 ---
-## Introduction
+[STUB] TODO - update this page

 The RDS design system was established to help Carleton deliver a unified experience across all of its web properties.
 In addition to creating a consistent user experience, the project provides an opportunity to unite development teams across campus through a shared language.
 RDS' underlying systems connect all the required pieces together to: